The Human Truth Foundation

 Migration:

 The countries in The Middle East with the highest percent of immigrants in their populations are UAE (88.4%), Kuwait (75.5%) and Qatar (65.2%), although the average for The Middle East is 29%.
-The highest rates of emigration are seen in Palestine (68.4%), Cyprus (17.0%) and Lebanon (15.6%), whilst the regional average of emigrants for a country is 10%.
+When it comes to emigration the highest rates are Palestine (68.4%), Cyprus (17.0%) and Lebanon (15.6%), with a regional average of 10% who have crossed a national border to live elsewhere.

 For full commentary and data, see: